 How To Wire a Outdoor Sensor for a Security Light

-Wiring a Outdoor Security Light Fixture: How to Replace an Outdoor Light with a Security Light, Typical Wiring Connections for a Security Light Sensor.
+How is the wiring connected for the motion sensor for a outdoor security light?
+Wiring a Outdoor Security Light Fixture: How to Replace an Outdoor Light with a Security Light, Typical Wiring Connections for a Security Light Sensor.© By: Dave Rongey

 Outdoor Security Light Fixtures

-- The actual light is separate and already connected.
+- I’m connecting a 4-wire cable to an outdoor sensor for a security light.
+The actual light is separate and already connected.

 This electrical question came from: Roy, a Homeowner from Saratoga, New York.